hiker/PSyclone/doc/infrastructure_calls.rst

 calls may be polymorphic with respect to functionspaces (they may support different functionspaces through the same api).

 .. note:: In general, psyclone will need to know the types of fields being passed to the infrastructure calls.
-The parser currently does not provide this information.
-At the moment this is not an issue as the ``set`` infrastructure call can be generated in a generic way (by using array notation).
+The parser obtains this information from an API-specifc file that contains the meta-data for all supported infrastructure calls.

 Example
 -------